Choosing your bonsai species

 Maple bonsai

-Maples are loved for their delicate foliage, colors, and light silhouettes.
-They prefer bright but gentle exposure and reward careful cultivation with very refined branching.
+Maples are loved for their delicate foliage, colors and light silhouette.
+They enjoy bright but gentle exposure and reward careful cultivation with very refined ramification.

 Exposure: soft light